nogibjj/data-engineering-ids-706/Assignment-1/README.md

 1. Download the ZVHI file from https://www.zillow.com/research/data/ where date type="ZVHI All Homes" and geography = "Metro & U.S."
 2. Clone the Repo.
 3. Install all libraries from the requirements.txt file
+4. Instal Java (helpful link - https://www.guru99.com/how-to-install-java-on-ubuntu.html)
-4. Update the zhvi_data_loc on #38.
+5. Update the zhvi_data_loc on #38.
-5. Run zhvi_eda.py
+6. Run zhvi_eda.py

 ### To Do
 #### Analysis
 1. Adjust for inflation to get more accurate changes in price.
-This is important given the huge fluctuations in inflation since Covid (March-2020).

 2. Include additional data sources like AirBnB rental data and House Rent data to get a more well-rounded picture.

 ##### Technology
 1. Replace numpy and list comprehension operations with PySpark operations.